jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <li><b>RtR was in growth mode</b> after significant VC investment, always looking to aggressively expand their customer base and offerings.
 Inventory acquisition was the largest capital expense for the company, so maximizing this investment area was always a top priority.
 This meant we had to consider how to balance the needs of their existing customers (minimizing churn) while cost efficiently attacting new cohorts of customers.<br>
 <br>
 The finance team did amazing jobs to build out models + forecasts for many potential growth targets, considering many complex assumptions and trade offs.
-The buying and merchandising teams had to balance mulitple forecast scenarios with the realities of the fashion industry and the operational constraints of the business.
+The buying and merchandising teams had to balance multiple forecast scenarios with the realities of the fashion industry and the operational constraints of the business.
 <br>
 <br></li>